Three Cheers for National Chicken Month

 A Sneak-Beak into the Latest Chicken Trends

-As mentioned, chicken is the No. 1 most consumed meat in the U.S. This and several other facts may surprise you about the American food landscape in 2022.
+As mentioned, chicken is the No. 1 most consumed meat in the U.S. This and several other facts may surprise you about the American food landscape.
 In honor of National Chicken Month, check out these insights…

-- Per US Foods, dark meat chicken popularity is on the rise: chicken thighs are up 105% over the past 4 years and 27% over the past year alone, according to food research firm Datassential.
+- Per US Foods, dark meat chicken popularity is on the rise: chicken thigh consumption jumped 105% from 2018 to 2022 alone, according to food research firm Datassential.

 - Due to improvements in breeding, nutrition, veterinary care and bird health, chickens are physically bigger today on average than in the past.
 This means farmers not only produce more food to feed our growing global population, but do so with less environmental impact and fewer resources.